ali-hlayel/Simple-member-api/README.md

 #Required endpoints
 as shown in the attached figure, i built 5  controllers endpoints.
-The following pictures shows the test resluts for the service
+The following pictures shows the test results for the service

 <img width="1427" alt="Screenshot 2020-09-20 at 20 49 41" src="https://user-images.githubusercontent.com/68303228/93755349-67839700-fc03-11ea-860a-128a65550fed.png">